 - Add water to their play.
 If your dog loves to play in water, a "dog pool" like this sturdy, easy-to-set-up and drain, foldable pool can be a great way to help keep them not just safe and cool in the heat, but also quite happy, too.
 Just check out some of the adorable video reviews on the Amazon page!

 Note that the pool comes in a variety of different sizes, be sure you get the one that's the right size for your dog.
-And, speaking of sizes, I just wouldn't be the Preventive Vet if I didn't mention the caution to ideally not leave your dog unattended in the pool and to not fill it up too high, especially if your dog is a puppy, senior dog, or just not all that steady on their paws or "sure of themselves" in the water.
+And, speaking of sizes, I just wouldn't be the Preventive Vet if I didn't caution you to not leave your dog unattended in the pool and to not fill it up too high, especially if your dog is a puppy, senior dog, or just not all that steady on their paws or "sure of themselves" in the water.

-You can also add water to their play by setting-up an oscillating yard sprinkler and letting your dog run through and play in it (just be careful about water getting in their ears, as it's a super common and easy way that dogs get ear infections — check out this article for more about ear infections in dogs and how to properly clean and dry your dog's ears (after swimming, bathing, or... sprinkler play).
+You can also add water to their play by setting-up an oscillating yard sprinkler and letting your dog run through and play in it.
+Just be careful about water getting in their ears, as it's a super common and easy way that dogs get ear infections — check out this article for more about ear infections in dogs and how to properly clean and dry your dog's ears after swimming, bathing, or sprinkler play.